-(a) Aeroplanes operated under VFR by day shall be equipped with the followir ıg equipment, available at the pilot 's static on:
+- (a) Aeroplanes operated under VFR by day shall be equipped with the following equipment, available at the pilot's station:

-(1) A means of measuring and displaying:
+- (1) A means of measuring and displaying:

-(i) Magnetic heading;
+- (i) Magnetic heading;

-(ii) Time in hours, minutes, and seconds;
+- (ii) Time in hours, minutes, and seconds;

-(iii) Pressure altitude;
+- (iii) Pressure altitude;

-(iv) Indicated airspeed;
+- (iv) Indicated airspeed;

-(v) Vertical speed;
+- (v) Vertical speed;

-(vi) Turn and slip;
+- (vi) Turn and slip;

-(vii) Attitude;
+- (vii) Attitude;

-(viii) Heading;
+- (viii) Heading;

-(ix) Outside air temperature; and
+- (ix) Outside air temperature; and

-(x) Mach number whenever speed limitations are expressed in terms of Mach number.
+- (x) Mach number whenever speed limitations are expressed in terms of Mach number.

-(2) A me instru eans of indicating when the supply of power to the required flight aments is not adequate.
+- (2) A means of indicating when the supply of power to the required flight instruments is not adequate.

-(b) r two pilots are required for the operation, an additional separate f displaying the following shall be available for the second pilot:
+- (b) Whenever two pilots are required for the operation, an additional separate means of displaying the following shall be available for the second pilot:

-(1) Press ure altitude;
+- (1) Pressure altitude;

-(2) Indica ated airspeed;
+- (2) Indicated airspeed;

-(3) Verti cal speed;
+- (3) Vertical speed;

-(4) Turn and slip;
+- (4) Turn and slip;

-(5) Attitu ide; and
+- (5) Attitude; and

-(6) Head ing.
+- (6) Heading.

-(c) for preventing malfunction of the airspeed indicating systems due to tion or icing shall be available for:
+- (c) A means for preventing malfunction of the airspeed indicating systems due to condensation or icing shall be available for:

-planes with an MCTOM of more than 5 700 kg or an MOPSC of than nine; and
+- (1) aeroplanes with an MCTOM of more than 5 700 kg or an MOPSC of more than nine; and

-(2) aerop planes first issued with an individual CofA on or after 1 April 1999.
+- (2) aeroplanes first issued with an individual CofA on or after 1 April 1999.

+- (d) Single engine aeroplanes first issued with an individual CofA before 22 May 1995 are exempted from the requirements of (a)(1)(vi), (a)(1)(vii), (a)(1)(viii) and (a)(1)(ix) if the compliance would require retrofitting.

-CAT.IDE.A.130 Operations under IFR or at night - flight and navigational instruments and associated equipment and (a)(1)(ix) if the compliance would require retrofitting.
+CAT.IDE.A.130 Operations under IFR or at night - flight and navigational instruments and associated equipment